jina-ai/faq/faq_main.md

       TL;DR: [**Jina AI**](https://jina.ai/) is the organization, [**Jina**](https://docs.jina.ai) is the open source neural search framework.

       [Jina AI](https://jina.ai/) is a neural search organization that delivers SOTA neural search solutions, namely:
-      - [Jina](https://docs.jina.ai): a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes
+      - [Jina](https://docs.jina.ai): a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes.
-      - [Finetuner](https://finetuner.jina.ai): allows you to tune the weights of any deep neural network for better embeddings on search tasks
+      - [Finetuner](https://finetuner.jina.ai): allows you to tune the weights of any deep neural network for better embeddings on search tasks.
-      - [DocArray](https://docarray.jina.ai): a Python library for nested, unstructured data in transit, including text, image, audio, video, 3D mesh, etc
+      - [DocArray](https://docarray.jina.ai): a Python library for nested, unstructured data in transit, including text, image, audio, video, 3D mesh, etc.

 ## Installation
  - ### How do I Install Jina?